Morriz/itsUP/README.md

 1. `bin/install.sh`: installs all project deps.
 2. `bin/start-all.sh`: starts the proxy and the api server.
 3. `bin/apply.py`: applies all of `db.yml`.
+4. 4. `bin/api-logs.sh`: tail the output of the api server.

 ### Adding an upstream service